 Zakaria appears to have been hibernating for some time before exploding with fury and accusing India of building dams on its own initiative and controlling water flows arbitrarily, which he says has made Bangladesh perpetually vulnerable to flooding or drought.
 He continues by claiming that the ecosystem has suffered greatly and millions of lives have been destroyed by this supposedly careless behavior.

-Zakaria even proceeded to give lecture in which he said that India was required by international law to notify Bangladesh of any activities that could result in significant harm down the line.
+Zakaria even proceeded to give a lecture in which he said that India was required by international law to notify Bangladesh of any activities that could result in significant harm down the line.
 He blamed India for reportedly neglecting to inform Bangladesh prior to opening the gates of the Dumbur Reservoir, which caused extensive disruption and destruction.
 Really?

 Let’s face it, even if India had miraculously told Dhaka three days ahead of time of the opening of the Dumbur Reservoir gates, how prepared would Bangladesh have been?
 The hard truth is that it would never have mattered.
 Simply said, Bangladesh is ill-prepared to deal with this kind of flooding, either ahead of time or not.
 The sooner more astute minds like Zakaria accept this, the better for the faltering country.

-In fit of rage, Zakaria declared that at least thirty of the 54 transboundary rivers that the two nations share have dams built on them, citing the Farakka Dam as the most notorious due to its disastrous effects on northern Bangladesh.
+In a fit of rage, Zakaria declared that at least thirty of the 54 transboundary rivers that the two nations share have dams built on them, citing the Farakka Dam as the most notorious due to its disastrous effects on northern Bangladesh.

 He continued by saying that the water that flows via these rivers is essential to more than 80% of Bangladesh’s 20 million small farmers.
 But is Zakaria really saying that Bangladesh wouldn’t have any floods if these dams didn’t exist?
 Have those in Bangladesh who are adopting Zakaria’s ideas abandoned science and common sense?

-He claimed to be an expert, and claimed that India has been breaking these regulations on regular basis.
+He claimed to be an expert, and claimed that India has been breaking these regulations on a regular basis.
 He continued by asserting that India has never acknowledged Bangladesh’s and its people’s rights under international law.

-Maybe basic history lesson on the events of December 1971 from any Bangladeshi schoolbook will help him remember the details he conveniently left out of his hateful outburst.
+Maybe a basic history lesson on the events of December 1971 from any Bangladeshi schoolbook will help him remember the details he conveniently left out of his hateful outburst.
 Zakaria defends his baseless charges by citing the purported causes of Bangladeshi people’s resentment toward India.
 However, who is he to speak for his fellow countrymen?
 Someone who is not striving to be someone?

 The inauguration of the Dumbur dam on the Gumti river in Tripura is causing floods in eastern regions, while Bangladesh has expressed worries.
 However, India’s Ministry of External Affairs emphasized on Thursday that these concerns are unfounded.